OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting_example.rst

 		assertFalse(SimpleExample.PositiveCheck(-5));
 	}

-If we run the mutation testing again then we get the mutations in the LINES_WITH_GOOD_TESTING group under the Mutations List tab.
+If we run the mutation testing again then we will not get any of the previous mutations in the LINES_NOT_TESTED group under the Mutations List tab.

-The icons for resolved mutants are changed to "green bugs".

-.. odsafig:: Images/MutationExample2.2.png
-   :align: center
-   :capalign: center
-   :figwidth: 90%
-   :scale: 50%
-   :alt: Example Code 2: Logical Expression Mutant (Remove Conditionals) with test cases

-   Example Code 2: Logical Expression Mutant (Remove Conditionals) with test cases

 Example Code 3: Multiple Mutants in One (EvenOddCheck)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~